kra-mo/cartridges/README.md

 Cartridges is a simple game launcher written in Python using GTK4 and Libadwaita.
 ## Features
 - Manually adding and editing games
-- Importing games from Steam, Lutris Heroic, Bottles and itch
+- Importing games from Steam, Lutris, Heroic, Bottles and itch
 - Support for multiple Steam install locations
 - Hiding games
 - Searching and sorting by title, date added and last played